alstat/Bagyo.jl/docs/src/vis.md

 The countries' ISO3 are used in all APIs of Bagyo.jl for representing the country.

 ## First Plot
-To start with the base plot---a plot of the Western-North Pacific region and the countries surrounding it---with emphasis on a particular country and its climate region of interest, is done as follows:
+To start with the base plot--a plot of the WNP region and the countries surrounding it--with emphasis on a particular country and its climate region of interest, is done as follows:
 ```@setup abc
 using Pkg
 Pkg.add("Makie")